 (b) Academic and/or vocational qualifications accepted as a degree equivalent by SRA;

-(c) Fellow or member of the Chartered Institute of Legal Executives (ClLEx) and are over 25 years of age.
+(c) Fellow or member of the Chartered Institute of Legal Executives (ClLEx).

 What's involved in the GDL?